US services firms grew at a record pace in September

 Seventeen services industries reported growth last month, and none declined.

+"I don't know how sustainable this rate of growth is," said Anthony Nieves, chair of the ISM's services survey committee.
+Nieves said the index was probably boosted, in part, by local governments stepping up spending before year's end.

+Some of the services firms responding to the ISM survey complained about labor shortages and the impact of U.S. tariffs this year on imported steel, aluminum and products from China.

-The uptick reflects a healthy economy.
-Consumer spending on services rose at an annual pace of 3 percent from April through June, fastest in more than three years.
+From April through June, the U.S. economy grew at a 4.2 percent annual pace, fastest in nearly four years.
+Consumer spending on services rose at a 3 percent rate, fastest in more than three years.

 Private services companies account for more than 70 percent of U.S. nonfarm jobs.